 Because lice are tiny and fast, infestations are usually identified by the presence of nits.
 These lice eggs are attached to strands of hair and are easier to spot.
 If they are easily removed, it’s probably just dandruff or lint.
 Check your child once a week and look closely at the back hairline and behind the ears, where lice tend to populate.
 It can take up to 6 weeks to experience itching!

-Advise Your Children to Not Share Hats 4 of 12
+3. Advise Your Children Not To Share Hats

 Lice can live for 1-2 days without a host and can be transferred through hats, helmets, headbands, headphones, costumes, hoodies, coats, and scarves.